 Since you don’t always have the ability to get to Nickel Plate Arts gallery locations physically, we thought we’d bring our current works on display to you!

-Come see “My Career Retrospective” in person at the Stephenson House October 1-30 during regular business hours, Wednesday-Friday 12pm-5pm and Saturday 10am-5pm.
-A free reception will be held on Friday, October 1 from 6:00pm-9:00pm, alongside our October First Friday.
-Come meet Jerry and enjoy his works.
+“My Type of Art by Rocky Jack” is Rocky’s way of accepting the fact that he’s an artist.
+“What is my definition of art, for me, that makes me comfortable saying, “I did that, it is art.”
+See Rocky’s exhibit in the Stephenson House November 5 through the 27 during regular business hours, Wednesday-Friday 12pm-5pm and Saturday 10am-5pm.
+A free reception will be held on Friday, November 5 from 6:00pm-9:00pm, alongside our November First Friday.
+Come meet Rocky and enjoy his works.

 Experience the talent of our Promote and Showcase Member artists in an exhibit inspired by this year’s Gala, “Paint the Town Red.”
 Wrap yourself in various mediums ranging from torn paper to oil to pastels and mixed media.
 The variety and talents of our artist community truly shine in this exhibit.
 Go to the second floor of Meyer Najem, located at 11787 Lantern Road in Fishers, to enjoy this gallery Monday-Friday 8:30am-5:30pm.